 Vermont State Parks

-All Vermont State Parks are now open at reduced levels for the 2020 season.
-Some do not have restrooms or other services available and are not staffed, and visitors are asked to follow public health guidelines.
+Some Vermont State Parks remain open at reduced levels for the 2020 season.
+All but Seyon Lodge State Park close by Oct.
+25. Some parks do not have restrooms or other services available and are not staffed as Vermont continues to respond to COVID-19, and visitors are asked to follow public health guidelines.

 - Parks will be operating at a reduced capacity to encourage physical distancing, so there will be fewer parking spots.
 Signs will tell you how many people are allowed into the park at a time.